Find a Degree

 - BA - Logan Campus

-Since speech communication is a skill highly valued by employers, and communication is critical to many areas, graduates can find careers with many businesses and organization, and with their second language skills, they can work in numerous positions for global corporations.
+Since communication is a skill highly valued by employers, and communication is critical to many areas, Coomunication Studies majors can find careers in many areas.

 - Communication consultant